CFA for Corporate Finance Quick Facts

 Introducing Corporate Issuers CFA Level II (Formally Corporate Finance CFA Level 2)

 As you begin preparing for Level II of the CFA exam, you may notice the elements of Corporate Issuers changing a bit.
 Use the fundamentals acquired in Level I as your foundation to build from.
-Wiley’s study materials will take a closer look into the specific areas Level II will focus on.
+UWorld’s study materials will take a closer look into the specific areas Level II will focus on.

 Level II CFA Corporate Finance Questions